madedotcom/mknapsack/README.md

 # mknapsack

-This package assigns items optimally to containers using Mixed Integer Linear Programming (MILP) solver of your choice.
+This package solves [multiple knapsack problem](https://en.wikipedia.org/wiki/List_of_knapsack_problems) by assigning items optimally to knapsacks using Mixed Integer Linear Programming (MILP) solver of choice.

 ## Definition of the mknapsack problem